EvanMcBroom/lsa-whisperer/README.md

 msv1_0-cli.exe -f ChangeCachedPassword --domain {name} --account {name} --oldpass {password} --newpass {password}
 ```

+## ChangePassword

+Not implemented.
+Appears at first to be coercible, but LSASS will impersonate itself and remove the admin (`S-1-5-32-544`) sid before making a connection to another computer.

 ### ClearCachedCredentials

 Clear the credentials in the local NTLM logon cache.